yzeroy/kalico/docs/Config_Reference.md

 #   The minimum temperature (in Celsius) that the heater must increase
 #   by during the check_gain_time check.
 It is rare to customize this
 #   value.
 The default is 2.
+#ignore_below: 0.0
+#   Disable heater verification when the temperature is below this point.
+#   This keeps Kalico from erroring when a detachable heaters is removed
+#   while heating.
 ```

 ### [homing_heaters]